graphql/graphql-wg/rfcs/MatchesDirective.md

 [response position]: https://spec.graphql.org/September2025/#sec-Response-Position

-This primarily in in order to support nested responses inside connection objects when using pagination:
+This is primarily in order to support nested responses inside connection objects when using pagination:

 **Example**